 GRANDMAS PICKING FLOWERS: the artist's view

-This is supported by the two figures of the grandmas standing side by side–two solid, vertical pillars holding up the whole picture.
-This basic composition may sound predictable, but it is greatly enlivened by the interesting negative shape that runs down the middle between the two grandmas.
-Not only that, the background also creates interesting negative shapes on either side of the grandmas.
-All these negative shapes are created by carefully placing the grandmas in relation to each other and in relation to the edges of the picture.
-The edges of pictures, if handled well, can do visual magic!
+So these details are anchored by the two figures of the grandmas standing side by side–two solid pillars holding up the whole picture.
+This symmetrical composition could be predictable, but it is greatly enlivened by the interesting negative shape that runs down the middle between the two grandmas.
+Negative spaces can contribute as much to a picture as the objects themselves.
+You'll notice even more negative shapes between the grandmas and the edges of the picture.
+Creating all these negative shapes required a lot of care in placing the grandmas in relation to each other and in relation to the edges.
+So the composition is structured around 5 adjacent "columns": the 2 grandmas and the 3 vertical, background strips on either side of them.
+This was made possible by pushing out the left edge of the picture in order to create the left background strip.

 Rich colors and strong contrast between sunshine and shadow contribute significantly to the visual and emotional impact of the picture.